Brian Dooreck MD

 How is colorectal cancer diagnosed & treated?

-Undergoing a colonoscopy is the "gold-standard" to diagnose colorectal cancer.
+Undergoing a colonoscopy is the "gold standard" for diagnosing colorectal cancer.
 Each case of colorectal cancer is unique, from the position of your cancer, its stage, and any other underlying health issues.
-As a result, there are varying approaches when it comes to colorectal cancer treatment.
+As a result, there are varying approaches to colorectal cancer treatment.
 Most often, surgery to remove the cancer is required.
 Other therapies may also be prescribed, such as radiation therapy and chemotherapy.

 Remember: prevention is key 🔑.
 Regular colonoscopies, paying attention to your body, maintaining a well-balanced diet 🍽 and an active lifestyle are significant factors in reducing your risk of developing colorectal cancer.